 Mendix performs analysis to detect patterns that may cause issues for applications running in production.
 For example, the platform checks for incomplete decision trees or the use of a variable in a flow that is not used elsewhere, and warnings are given prior to publishing the model.

 The same mechanism is used to perform regression checks, making it easy to analyze the impact of changes on the model.
 Examples regression checks utilized by Mendix include a “where used” analysis, which highlights where commits are performed on data objects, and the detection of queries that may compromise performance.

 The intrinsic quality and consistency checking mechanisms in Mendix are key contributors to high-productivity development.

-The Mendix Modeler has extensive support for model refactoring.
-For example, when the user refactors the name of a page or a microflow variable, the Modeler will propagate the refactoring in all model parts, keeping the model consistent.
+Mendix Studio and Mendix Studio Pro have extensive support for model refactoring.
+For example, when the user refactors the name of a page or a microflow variable, Mendix Studio and Mendix Studio Pro will propagate the refactoring in all model parts, keeping the model consistent.
 Such refactoring is automatically and consistently propagated throughout the whole model.

 When the refactoring requires a conscious decision by the user (for example, adding an additional input parameter to a microflow signature), the model consistency checks provide direct feedback on which parts of the model require further action before the the application can be deployed again.

 Data access rights are an integral part of the Mendix model, and these data access rights are propagated throughout the whole application.
 Accordingly, the Mendix user does not have to write additional custom security logic on every application entry point.

 For example, when write rights are limited to only the administrator role on a specific entity in the domain model, data security rights are also respected in the user interface and service APIs.
 This means that the ability to edit functionality like an Edit button is automatically disabled for user roles that have no write access rights.